maslab-ufrgs/NDS/README.md

-  -e EPISODES, --episodes EPISODES  Number of episodes. (default: 1000) -c CHANGES, --changes CHANGES  Number of changes in the network. (default: 1) -k K, Number of routes for KSP algorithm. (default: 8)
+  -e EPISODES, --episodes EPISODES  Number of episodes. (default: 1000) -c CHANGES, --changes CHANGES  Number of changes in the network. (default: 1) -k K, Number of routes for KSP algorithm. (default: 8) -ce COMPLEMENTARY_EDGES, If it is to change both direction of the edge. (default: False)
 ```